 We were invited along to play this game by our friends Amy and Ian over at Brit of an Escape Habit, having seen sneaky little teaser trailers for the game all over social media there was no way we were going to say no, we had to know what this game was about!

-We’ve classed it as a ‘live avatar’ room as that is what probably most closely fits, but really it is something different, something that is a bit harder to classify.
+We’ve classed it as a ‘purely online’ room as that is what probably most closely fits, but really it is something different, something that is a bit harder to classify.

 Part of the fun with Plymouth Point is the mystery that it is shrouded in, even going through their website you won’t get much insight into what it is about and how it all works.
 If I had to describe this game it would probably best described as a crossover between a live avatar game and an ARG (Alternate Reality Game).